Healing with Hakomi Therapy: Connecting to Your Body's Innate Wisdom

 What are the benefits of Hakomi Therapy?

-🌟 Mindfulness-Centred: Utilizes mindfulness to explore your core patterns, traumas, and somatic indicators.
+Mindfulness-Centred: Utilises mindfulness to explore your core patterns, traumas, and somatic indicators.
 This approach helps you cultivate a compassionate, self-observing presence, making unconscious patterns more accessible.

 Hakomi Therapy offers you a compassionate, insightful path to healing and personal growth.
 Whether you're looking to heal attachment wounds, address developmental trauma, or simply deepen your self-understanding, Hakomi can guide you towards a more harmonious and fulfilling life.

 In my work, I incorporate the principles of Hakomi Therapy.
 Are you curious to explore art and somatic therapy for your mental health and well-being?
-Book in for a free 30-minute discovery session with me here.
+Book in for a free 15-minute intro call with me here.